 Section 1: Composition: Membership shall include (but not limited to) the Chairperson, or his/her designee, from each individual School Advisory Forum; the Principal, or his/her designee, from each school; and the Chairperson, or his/her designee, from each School Advisory Council within the South area.
 In addition, every effort should be made to include citizens not otherwise connected with the schools, such as local government officials, civic and business leaders, senior citizens, students, and other interested citizens.
 The South Area Superintendent, or his/her designee, and the South Area directors shall serve as ex-officio members of the South Area Advisory Council.

 Section 2: Termination: An Area Advisory Council member shall no longer hold voting rights should he/she cease to reside or work in the school area, or otherwise terminate his/her relationship with the group, which he/she was elected to represent.
 Members of the South Area Advisory Committee should attend meetings on a regular basis.
 A member will be removed from membership after three (3) consecutive or four unexcused absences in one calendar year from properly noticed meetings.
 Vacancies will be filled as per School Board policy.
-In the event an member’s action or circumstance is found to be in conflict with the state laws, policies and or bylaws of the Area Advisory Council, the member may be removed from office for the current year (and/or one additional year
+In the event an member’s action or circumstance is found to be in conflict with the state laws, policies and or bylaws of the Area Advisory Council, the member may be removed from office for the current year (and/or one additional year)

 Section 3: Voting rights: For General, Steering Committee, and Special meetings each individual School Advisory Forum shall have one vote, to be cast by the School Advisory Forum Chairperson or his/her designees.
 Proxies or absentee ballots are not permitted.
 The officers and the District Advisory council representatives of the Area Advisory Council shall have voting rights (unless they are already the designated representative for a School Advisory Forum), except for the Chairperson, who can cast a vote in order to affect the results.
 A person who is a member of more than one School Advisory Forum may be the designated representative of more than one Forum.
 In this case, that person may cast the vote for each of the represented schools provided he/she was registered with the Corresponding Secretary at the beginning of the meeting.
 When a consensus cannot be reached, a vote of the membership will be taken.